 How to Use this Guide

 The questions in this section help the reader determine which conformance subsections of cMHAFF should be read by the intended audience.
 Each subsection of 3.x contains one or more conformance statements.
 Based on the characteristics of the app being developed, some of those subsections may be applicable and some may not.
-In addition to these questions, all mobile app developers should consult the Federal Trade Commission Mobile Health Apps Interactive Tool for guidance as to which federal laws apply. https://www.ftc.gov/tips-advice/business-center/guidance/mobile-health-apps-interactive-tool cMHAFF does not duplicate the FTC questions.

 To assist developers in understanding which subsections of cMHAFF are relevant to their app, the following table is presented.
 The left column is a yes/no question, and the right column represents actions depending on the answer to that question.